alfonso-torres/eng84_ansible_controller_task/README.md

 - Create the yml file: `sudo nano create_ec2_instances.yml`.
 You have the code/file available in this repository.
 Make sure you select the configuration related to your settings.

-- After writing down the syntax, we are going to check that we have no code bugs: `sudo ansible-playbook create_ec2_instances.yml --ask-vault-pass
+- If you would like to check the YAML syntax you can use syntax-check: `ansible-playbook create_ec2_instances.yml --syntax-check`.

-`.
+- After writing down the syntax, we are going to check that we have no code bugs: `sudo ansible-playbook create_ec2_instances.yml --ask-vault-pass`.
 Enter the password.

 - If everything is fine, let's go to run the playbook: `sudo ansible-playbook create_ec2_instance.yml --ask-vault-pass --tags create_ec2
 `.